ophilar/TabTogether/README.md

 - Make sure you are logged into the same Firefox account on all devices.
 - Enable Sync for Add-ons and Extension Storage in Firefox settings.
 - If tabs or groups do not sync, check the browser console for errors and ensure Sync is working.
+- **Subscription Issues:** Due to Firefox Sync delays, devices might occasionally get out of sync during group subscription.
+If you experience issues like tabs not being received or duplicate tabs opening, try unsubscribing and then re-subscribing the affected devices to the group via the Options page.

 ## Contributing
 Pull requests and issues are welcome!
 See the [GitHub project page](https://github.com/ophilar/TabTogether) for more info.